 - Use them at any stage of French learning.
 It doesn’t matter whether you’re just learning to say “Bonjour” (“Hello”), or if you’ve just finished French IV: There are bilingual books out there for virtually every French language learner, in almost any phase of learning.

 - Read without reaching for the dictionary.
 Have you tried reading French books, only to find yourself looking up words every few minutes?
 Although dictionaries can be invaluable references, all that stopping and starting can interrupt the flow of a good story.
-Bilingual books are like a built-in dictionary, so you don’t have to stray too far from the action when the vocabulary needs a little glossing.
+It’s exactly why FluentU uses bilingual subtitles in their videos so that you can enjoy the content without having to pause every ten seconds to look up definitions.